DanConwayDev/ngit-relay/README.md

 ### When Private Repos?

-Semi-private instances could be easily added with auth-to-read (via [NIP-42](https://nips.nostr.com/42)) and a whitelist.
+Semi-private instances could be added with auth-to-read (via [NIP-42](https://nips.nostr.com/42)) and a whitelist.
 Users would need to use Nostr clients that support protected events ([NIP-70](https://nips.nostr.com/70)) to prevent discussions spilling over onto public relays.

 This would be perfect for early-stage FOSS projects that aren't ready to go public yet but are not ideal for proprietary software development.